globulion/clmb/doc/clmb-format.md

 If you have installed LIBBBG you can use `ParseDMA` function in Python using `coulomb` as a specifier of the format:
 ```
+from utilities import ParseDMA
 camm = ParseDMA('file.clmb','coulomb')
 ```
+It returns the `DMA` object.